gaelcolas/LCM_ExtensibleArch/Readme.md

 ### Maintenance window
-Although one of the examples above, the Maintenance Window is probably the most useful one.
+Although one of the examples above, the Maintenance Window is probably not a good one.
 We believe that Maintenance Windows should still be part of the LCM (as per [Don's UserVoice](https://windowsserver.uservoice.com/forums/301869-powershell/suggestions/11088780-add-maintenance-window-awareness-to-dsc-lcm)), so that when reboots are needed, the actual reboot can be triggered only when the node enters its Maintenance window.

 Another drawback to have it implemented solely on custom extensions, is the need for convention for such common necessity.

+However the interesting design is that you can have an asychronous message doing a query to an independent system with that model, and within the resource have sometheing like wait-event -Timeout x.

 ### Integrating DSC with other system via MQ (or other)
 Other possibilities would be for integrating with other independent system,